luisCossio/GeneticProgramming/genetic_programming/README.md

 ```

 ## Description of Algorithm
-*   Implementation of genetic programming for calculation of expresions, for the problem known as  des chiffres et des lettres and function approximation.
+*   Implementation of genetic programming for calculating expressions, for the problem known as  des chiffres et des lettres and function approximation.
 The first one consist of a estimation of a expression of the form:

 12-5*4+7+2*9 = 17